 Everyone needs a first aid kit when they travel.
 We also have one on our boat.
-This particular one is perfect for travel because it’s small, light, and can be clipped onto a belt or luggage.
+This particular one is perfect for travel because it’s small, light, and clipped onto a belt or luggage.
 This little set contains a whopping 92 items, and it’s only 0.35 pounds!

 Growing up in England, this is a cult classic.
 If you’re English, you know about this magic potion.
 Germolene contains a local anesthetic that helps to prevent infection, numbs pain, and helps to heal.
 You can use this on anything from a cut to a burn.

 We all have a toiletry bag that’s a part of most people’s packing gear.
 However, the hanging design takes the concept to a new level.
 I love my hanging bag because once you get where you are going, you can hang it on the back of your bathroom door.
 It saves a ton of space and allows you to organize all of your products.